Rarámuri: Food

-Tesgüino, a fermented drink, and associated Tesgüinadas festivals
+Tesgüino and Tesgüinadas festivals

 Tesgüino is a fermented drink made year round from sprouted corn.
 Sometimes it is also made with still-green stalks, fruits of certain cactuses, shrubs, wheat, and trees when corn is sparse.
 The process begins by malting the corn and spreading it in a shallow basket covered with pine needles each day for four or five days.
 It is kept moist until the corn sprouts by which time the starch in the corn has been converted into smaller sugars.
 It is then mashed and boiled for eight hours.
 Varied herbs are ground up and mixed with water into a paste which is then fermented overnight by fire.
 Then the paste is combined with the corn liquid and fermented for another three to four days.
 Partaking of the alcoholic beverage usually takes place soon after its preparation, as the tesgüino can spoil within 24 hours.

 Gatherings for celebrations, races, and religious ceremonies often take place with tesgüinadas, a Tarahumara-style beer festival.
 These gatherings take place all year round, but most happen in winter, and are the social events between the neighboring Tarahumara people.
 Tesgüinada events include rain fiestas, harvest ceremonies, curing fiestas, Guadalupe Fiesta, Holy Week, races, and Sunday gatherings.
 Some of these events take place during and after communal activities, for example when neighbors help one another's families with their fields or build large structures like granaries, houses, and corrals.
 The harvest and rain ceremonies take place during the farming months to ensure a good crop season.
 These events also require either a shaman, curandero, or chanter.
 The job of the shaman and curandero are purely religious, as the curandero is there to diagnose and to heal the sick of the community, and chanters lead the tesgüinadas in chants and rhythms to accompany the ceremonies.

 Tesgüinadas is an important aspect of Tarahumara culture as it is often the only time when men have intercourse with their wives.
 They act as social lubricants, as Tarahumara are very shy and private.
 Anthropologist John Kennedy describes the institution of tesgüinada as an important social fabric of Tarahumara culture which he calls the "tesgüino network".
 He also states that "the average Tarahumara spends at least 100 days per year directly concerned with tesgüino and much of this time under its influence or aftereffects."

 The religious role of tesgüino is a very important aspect of tesgüinada.
 Before one can drink an olla of tesgüino they must dedicate it to Onorúame.
 During the curing ceremonies, the olla must rest in front of a cross until the ceremony is over.
 At age 14, a boy is allowed to drink tesgüino for the first time after a short sermon about his manly responsibilities.
 These rituals can sometimes last as long as 48 hours.
 Tesgüinadas are usually accompanied by dancing and the playing of fiddles, flutes, drums, and guitars.